Genivia/ugrep/README.md

     -N PATTERN, --not-regexp=PATTERN
             Specify a negative PATTERN used during the search of the input: an input line is selected only if it matches any of the specified patterns when PATTERN does not match.
-Same as -e (?^PATTERN) Negative PATTERN matches are removed before any other specified patterns are matched.
+Same as -e (?^PATTERN).
+            Negative PATTERN matches are removed before any other specified patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be repeated.